ecodistrict/DesignModule/doc/US/Layers/LayerGeometryPolygonStripeLR.md

-# Tiler Layer: Geometry Class Change Polygon Stripe Left-Right
+# Tiler Layer: Geometry Polygon Stripe Left-Right

 This tiler layer has been assigned the LAYER_TYPE number 52 in the database.